SchedulesDirect/mfdb-json/README.md

 There is a script called "mfdb.sh" which was cloned into this directory.
 Edit and update the script as required for your setup.
 The script contains comments on what needs to be configured in mythtv-setup.

+It's recommended that you leave everything in the mfdb-json directory; the script depends on being able to access the libraries downloaded with Composer, so moving the script to /var/lib or somewhere else will break things unless you move the entire directory.